Chapter 8:

 “Grace of Mercy,” Tiana seemed determined to make her prayer blasphemous.
 “How will we ever repay your generosities?”

 “Do you two not require healing?”
-Quinton pointed to his healers.
+Quinton asked.
 “Your friends seem to have suffered some substantial harm.”

 “We’re fine,” Tiana replied curtly.

-“That demon killed four of my men,” the Lord Peacekeeper tilted his head in feigned confusion.
+“That demon killed four of my men,” the Lord Peacekeeper said, tilting his head in feigned confusion.
 “Yet you escaped him, unscathed.
 How?”

 “Did you need me dead?”
 Tiana sniggered.
 “If so, then I apologise for the inconvenience.”

-Quinton scratched his unkempt sideburn while his eyes scoured every inch of the two Fallens, eventually settling on Tiana’s feet.
-Zaile froze.
-Did this man possess a way to sense Zunarkian sorcery?
+Quinton scratched his wiry sideburn while his eyes darted between the two Fallens, eventually settling on Tiana’s feet.
+Zaile could feel his pulse racing.
+Could the Guardian perceive Zunarkian sorcery?

 “You’ll need more gold if you want me to step on you,” Tiana declared aloud and wiggled her toes.
 “What’s it going be, Lord Peacekeeper?”

-Her provocation got a few laughs from the rank of Blades.
-Quinton, however, remained expressionless.
-Zaile stole a glance back and found the Lord Peacekeeper still locked onto Tiana’s feet.
-He prayed that it was the alcohol rather than expert caution that slowed the inquisition.
+Her provocation drew a few chuckles from the Blades.
+Zaile peered over his shoulders to find the Lord Peacekeeper still locked onto Tiana’s feet.
+Was it the alcohol, or expert caution that slowed this inspection?

 “I’m going to charge you if you keep staring,” Tiana said irritably.
 “Or were you expecting a bribe?”

-Quinton yawned, wiped away a tear, and resumed gazing at the feet as if to bore a hole through them with his eyes.
+Quinton yawned, wiped away a tear, and resumed gazing at the feet.
 Then abruptly, he straightened and lifted his sword.
-Zaile recoiled at the motion, half-expecting the Guardian to shave off Tiana’s toes.
-Instead, Quinton fumbled the weapon several times, forcing a blue collar to fasten it to his belt before he could slice off his fingers.
+Zaile recoiled, half-expecting the Guardian to shave off Tiana’s toes.
+Instead, Quinton fumbled the weapon several times, forcing a blue collar to fasten it to his belt before he could slice off his own fingers.

 “Meeting.
 My place.”
-Ferric interjected, like a boxer eagerly delivering a well-prepared counter.
+Ferric interjected, like a pugilist delivering a well-prepared counter.

 “Of course,” Ferric made another punchy reply.
-“Every defeat demands a postmortem.”
+“In defeat lies wisdom.”